-Video Game Deal: At the peak of his broadcasting career, John Madden was earning $8 million a year, which is the same as around $14 million today after adjusting for inflation.
+At the peak of his broadcasting career, John Madden was earning $8 million a year, which is the same as around $14 million today after adjusting for inflation.
 But even with that huge paycheck, Madden's years of coaching and commentating have been out-shined by his involvement in video games.
-In fact, the vast majority of John Madden's personal wealth comes from the video game franchise that carries his name.
+In fact, the vast majority of John Madden's personal wealth came from the video game franchise that carries his name.

 In 2005, video game company EA Sports signed a $300 million deal to become the exclusive game developer for the NFL.
 Around the same time, rumors began to spring up that EA was thinking about dropping the name "Madden" from all future games.
 It was subsequently revealed that John Madden had actually signed a deal that would allow his likeness and name to be used in the games in perpetuity for a reported $150 million.
 In addition, it is estimated that John Madden earned around $2 million per year as a retainer until 2009 when he retired.

-John Madden also had a number of other brand endorsement deals.
-At his peak, his deal with Tenactin paid $2 million per year.
-In addition, Madden has benefited from endorsement deals with brands such as Ace Hardware, Outback Steakhouse, Verizon Wireless, Miller Lite, and Toyota.
+He is perhaps best remembered today for his Tenactin endorsement deal.
+At his peak in the 2000s, his deal with Tenactin alone paid $2 million per year.
+Later in his life Madden also had endorsement deals with brands such as Ace Hardware, Outback Steakhouse, Verizon Wireless, Miller Lite, and Toyota.

 |Net Worth:||$200 Million|